rapid7/insightconnect-workflows/workflows/Purge_Office_365_Emails_with_Slack/help.md

 Import the workflow from the Rapid7 Extension Library and proceed through the Import Workflow wizard in InsightConnect.
 Import plugins, create or select connections, and rename the workflow as a part of the Import Workflow wizard as necessary.

+Once the workflow is successfully imported, edit the first Slack step to reflect your channel name.

 Activate the workflow in order to trigger with a Slack command.

 ### Usage